 To be exact; it was only Zappi and me, who toured the USA in 1994.
 It was very exciting and we were scared because it was just the two of us.
 But we met a wonderful musician Steve Lobdell and the tour was a success after all, leading to the next recording – Rien with Jim O’Rourke.
 We played the East coast and the West coast, always inviting guests artists to perform with us.
 The best show was in San Francisco!

 A lot of albums followed in the 1990’s: ‘Rien’, ‘Untitled’, ‘Faust Wakes Nosferatu’, ‘You Know Faust’ and then in the 2000’s ‘The Land of Ukko & Rauni, Freispiel, In Autumn…

 The main differences are: first the digital techniques of editing a record and the fact that we did not live together anymore.
-Both of those changes and influenced on the music in a positive way.
+Both of those changes and influence the music in a positive way.
 It was easy to make very difficult collage and easy to do overdubs and the fact that we all lived different lives brought new inspirations, new strengths.

 We had families by the time and our psychos were changing.
 This also lead to the separation of Faust into two separate groups, both called Faust, both respecting each other… But not communicating anymore.